Alipc598/LibraryApp-Main/README.md

    - This step required more time than expected but was completed successfully.

 5. **Deployment and Final Testing**:
-   - Deployed the frontend on Netlify without any major issues.
+   - Deployed the frontend on Heroku without any major issues.
    - Encountered significant challenges while deploying the backend on Heroku due to compatibility issues.
    - Explored other deployment options but faced limitations with free services.
    - Ultimately, the backend needs to be run locally for full functionality.
    - This phase was the most challenging and did not meet the initial expectation of having a fully deployed backend.

+   Update: The backend was deployed to Heroku.

 6. **Documentation and Submission**:
    - Prepared comprehensive documentation including setup instructions and usage guide.